Foliar Feeding 101

 - Is foliar feeding the same as foliar spraying?
 Yes!

-- Should I foliar spray cannabis?
+- Should I foliar spray plants?
 Yes!

 - Why can’t I foliar spray all through bloom?
 You risk premature browning of pistils and bud mold!